Mortgage States and Deed of Trust States

 Some states allow both mortgages and deeds of trust.

 A main difference is that a mortgage foreclosure proceeding needs to go through the courts.
-A deed of trust foreclosure does not.
+On other hand, a private trust company typically processes a deed of trust foreclosure.

 Many states allow either.
 So, because of the ease of foreclosure, many lenders prefer a deed of trust over a mortgage.
 If you are going to use one or more of these instruments, it is important to know which should be used in the state where you are intend to use it.
-A chart follows this information that shows which state uses which document and which states use both.
+The chart above shows which state uses which document and which states use both.

 Do you need a mortgage or deed of trust?
 This is a service that we provide.
 So, you can reach us at the telephone number located on this page or fill out a contact form.

 Many homeowners want privacy of ownership and to keep their names out of the public records.
 So, we establish Land Trusts, which can keep ownership private.
 Then a deed is drafted to transfer ownership of the property into the trust.
 The Garn St. Germain Depository Institutions Act of 1982 does not allow a lender to prevent a homeowner from placing a home in a Land Trust.
-This is the case for single family homes, duplexes, triplexes or fourplexes where the owner of the home becomes the beneficiary of the trust.
+This is the case for single family homes, duplexes, triplexes or fourplexes where the former owner of the home, who is responsible for the loan, is also the beneficiary of the trust.